MichaelSipayung/Student-Registration-API/README.md

 # University Student Registration API

 This is a Rails API application designed to handle student registration for universities.
 It provides endpoints for creating, updating, and retrieving student registration data.
+Alternative API documentation on bumb.sh click link below https://bump.sh/decryptcoder/doc/spmb-del.

 ## Features